 - Research Council for Natural Sciences and Engineering

-- Research Council for Biosciences Health and the Environment (as of 1 Jan 2019)
+- Research Council for Biosciences Health and the Environment

 The Finnish Government appoints a chair and a maximum of ten members for each research council for a three-year term.
 Care is taken to ensure that the research councils represent versatile scientific expertise of a high standard.
 Before appointing a research council, the Ministry of Education, Science and Culture hears universities, government research institutes, public authorities and corporate bodies representing research and development, as well as major scientific societies and science academies.